The Skin Mistake You Don’t Know You’re Making

 Sunscreen should be worn everyday whether it is sunny or cloudy.
 You get UV rays off the sun and inside our offices and homes there are rays of all kinds affecting your skin and causing damage.
 Many people don’t know how often to reapply and if you are outside for a day doing sports or at the beach or even in the garden, apply every two hours.

-Do you do any of these skin mistakes?
+Do you make any of these skin mistakes?